 The Ubiquity Partner Network (UPN) is made up of fully independent university and society presses.
 By sharing the same infrastructure and back office services, the presses are able to run cost-efficiently and sustainably.
-UPN also provides an opportunity to share peer reviewers, resources and experience, and to cascade content between presses, all of which result in much greater efficiency.
+UPN also provides an opportunity to share resources and experience, and to cascade content between presses, all of which result in much greater efficiency.
 The presses also contribute members to the UPN Steering Board, which determines the direction of the overall platform.

 The first presses on the platform launched in 2014 and due to strong demand the network has been expanding ever since.
 Please contact us if your institution or society is interested in participating.